taggedzi/creddedupe/README.md

 ### Input and parsing

-- Expects all of the Proton Pass columns:
+- Expects all of the columns:
   `type,name,url,email,username,password,note,totp,createTime,modifyTime,vault`.
 - Internally, each row is converted into an `Entry` object that also stores:
   - `canonical_domain`: derived from `url` using standard URL parsing, with